nerdchacha/react-toggles/README.md

 ## Use

+The demo with live examples can be viewed [here](https://nerdchacha.github.io/).

 The reaact toggele comes in 3 variants.
 The same can be imported and used in the project using
 ##### ES6